GAD is defined by excessive, difficult-to-control worry lasting at least six months across multiple life areas

 Medication is frequently added for moderate-to-severe presentations.
 SSRIs and SNRIs are first-line pharmacological options.
 Buspirone is used for some patients, particularly those who cannot tolerate the initial side-effect profile of antidepressants.

-Because GAD is a chronic condition for many patients, treatment is often framed as management rather than cure.
+Because GAD is a chronic condition for many patients, treatment is often framed as management rather than a cure.
 Regular follow-up, adjustments to therapy as life circumstances change, and attention to co-occurring conditions all contribute to long-term outcomes.
 Doctronic.ai connects users with licensed physicians via telehealth who can complete formal assessments and discuss treatment options without the typical multi-week wait for an in-person appointment.

 For more background on the diagnosis and treatment of GAD, including how it is distinguished from other anxiety conditions, clinical reference resources cover the full diagnostic and treatment pathway.